 Server connections to the network switches for the data network are bonded, and use an Active-Active LAN aggregation group (LAG) in a load-balance configuration using IEEE 802.3 Link Aggregation Control Protocol (LACP).
-(Under Linux®, this is referred to as 802.3ad or mode 4 bonding).
+(Under Linux[®], this is referred to as 802.3ad or mode 4 bonding).

 The connections are made to a pair of Pod switches, to provide redundancy in the case of port, cable, or switch failure.
-The switch ports are configured as a LAG.
-Each server has an additional 1GbE connection to the management network to facilitate server management and provisioning.
+The switch ports are configured as a LAG, and the switches are configured as a high availability pair using VLT.

-Connections to the BMC network use a single connection from the iDRAC port to an \$3048-ON management switch in each rack.
+Connections to the BMC network use a single connection from the iDRAC port to an S3048-ON management switch in each rack.